 You should be as triumphant over sin as Christ was over death.
 The Bible repeatedly associates Christ’s death and resurrection with what should be the normal Christian victory over spiritual death and the normal spiritual triumph in abundance of life.
 The Christian is to be a person crucified with Christ and raised with Christ in a new life of spiritual power and victory.

 Paul realized that there was great danger that many Christians would not experience this fullness of resurrection power and would fail to realize the standard of Christian life to which God calls each of us.
-Therefore, he ceaselessly prayed for the Christians that the eyes of their heart would be enlightened so they would "know…his incomparably great power for [those] who believe.
-That power is like the working of his mighty strength, which he exerted in Christ when he raised him from the dead and seated him at his right hand in the heavenly realms" (Eph.
-1:18-20; see also Eph.
+Therefore, he ceaselessly prayed for the Christians that the eyes of their heart would be enlightened so they would “know…His incomparably great power for [those] who believe.
+That power is like the working of His mighty strength, which He exerted in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly realms” (Eph.
+1:18-20; Eph.
 2:6; Col. 3:1-10).

 Satan’s great desire is to get Christians to put off to some future date the experience and life God wants us to enjoy today.
 Satan wants to make us content to be weak and powerless when God’s standard is for the power of the Holy Spirit to remain in us now.
 Satan wants us to excuse ourselves as being “weak human beings” when God wants us here and now to be children of God, purifying ourselves even as God Himself is pure (1 John 3:2-10).
 Satan wants us to be carnal Christians walking in the flesh instead of victorious believers walking in the Spirit (Gal.
 5:16), carnally minded instead of spiritually minded, controlled by the flesh instead of controlled by the Spirit (Rom.
 8:6-8).